Stock Footage, but can be used with it.

 - Fail Safe (the original version, at least).
 Stock Footage was also used.

-- Jack Ryan gets a little exposition with the help of a video situation board (complete with '80s graphics, which at least in terms of graphical quality is Truth in Television) in the movie version of The Hunt for Red October.
+- Jack Ryan gets a little exposition with the help of a video situation board (complete with '80s graphics, which at least in terms of graphical quality is Truth in Television) in the movie version of The Hunt for Red October, allowing him and the audience to catch up on what the Soviet Navy is doing to pursue the runaway Red October by the time Ryan gets out to the Enterprise.

 - Taken to the ultimate level in WarGames where thousands of nuclear missiles were shown on a giant map traveling across the world and exploding, not once but hundreds of times, as the WOPR computer displayed multiple strategies to try to "win" a nuclear war.